 - Premenstrual dysphoric disorder

 Major depressive disorder

 Major depressive disorder (MDD), also known as clinical depression, is a common and serious mood disorder that usually affects young adults, especially women, between the ages of 18-25.
-If you suffer with MDD, you continually feel sad and lose interest in daily activities that you used to enjoy.
+If you experience MDD, you continually feel sad and lose interest in daily activities that you used to enjoy.
 You may find it difficult to carry out everyday tasks and have the feeling that life is no longer worth living.
-You may also suffer from physical symptoms such as chronic pain or digestive issues.
+You may also have physical symptoms such as chronic pain or digestive issues.

 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), to be diagnosed with major depressive disorder, you will have at least five of the following symptoms (including at least one of the first two symptoms listed) persistently almost every day for a minimum of two weeks:

 - Noticeable loss of interest or pleasure in your usual activities